China accuses Briton, American of illegally buying private data

-BEIJING (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, in what could be a widening crackdown on obtaining data for commercial purposes.
+BEIJING (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, amid a nationwide probe into the drugs industry.

-Peter Humphrey and Yu Yingzeng were detained in Shanghai on July 10.
-They have since been formally arrested, which typically means police believe they have enough evidence for a case to be brought to trial.
+The Briton, Peter Humphrey, and his American wife, Yu Yingzeng, were detained in Shanghai on July 10 as police investigated bribery accusations against British drugmaker GlaxoSmithKline (GSK).

-Police in Shanghai had arrested 126 people this month alone in a crackdown against the illegal collection of personal information, the Ministry of Public Security said in a statement on the case involving Humphrey and Yu.

-They sold the information to lawyers, multinationals and financial institutions, CCTV said.
+They sold the information to lawyers, multinational companies and financial institutions, CCTV said.

 Humphrey said in a statement broadcast on CCTV that he had occasionally used illegal methods.